 Your credit report includes a detailed history of your credit use.
 It has your personal information, a list of your accounts (including things like credit cards, student loans, or auto loans), your credit inquiries, and any negative information, like bankruptcies, foreclosures, and accounts that were sent to a collection agency.
 However, you won't find any mention of your credit score on your credit report.

 The best use for your credit report is for you to see whether there are any inaccuracies and to check for potential cases of identity theft.
 If the payment history or account limits are incorrect, it could have a negative impact on your credit score.
-If you don’t recognize an account, it may have been opened fraudulently in your name.
-Regularly checking your credit report could help reduce your exposure to identity theft and could help improve your credit score.
+If you don't recognize an account, it may have been opened fraudulently in your name.
+Regularly checking your credit report could help you protect yourself from identity theft and help improve your credit score.

 How to get your credit report